ironsharkde/laravel-notification-mailingwork/README.md

 ### Setting up the Mailingwork service

-Optionally include a few steps how users can set up the service.

 You will need to a mailingworks account in order to use this channel.
 Place place your credentails and configs inside your `.env` file, create addition `config/mailingwork.php` file:

 ```php